Foreign doctors say sick Chinese dissident Liu can be taken overseas

 Hu Jia, another well known dissident, welcomed the doctors' statement as very positive, saying it essentially refuted suggestions Liu was too sick to be moved and it paved the way for him to be treated abroad.

-"Firstly, this gives foreign diplomats Liu Xiaobo's authorisation.
+"Firstly, this gives foreign diplomats Liu Xiaobo's authorization.
 Secondly, it gives them the professional assessment that Liu Xiaobo can travel," he said.

 Ye Du, an activist and friend of Liu and Liu Xia, said the statement proved that information released by the hospital was inaccurate and politically motivated.